camfindlay/silverstripe-bootplate/README.md

 Don't forget to customise your typography and fonts in the typography.css file, so that your content authors and clients can get a good example of what their webpages will look like while editing in the CMS.

 ## Compatibility:
-- SilverStripe 3.0+
+- SilverStripe 3.x (branch "master")
-- Backward compatibility with 2.4 is easy - just switch <% loop %> for <% control %> and you're done.
+- SilverStripe 2.4 (branch "2.4")

 ## Todo:
 1. Figure out how to get minification without requiring its definition inside Controller::init